Planet Hunters: A Transiting Circumbinary Planet in a Quadruple Star System: Additional Stellar Companions

 The radial velocity observations strongly indicate that the 0.7$^{\prime\prime}$ contaminator (located at roughly $\sim$1000 AU from KIC 4862625) is likely associated with the eclipsing binary (Aa and Ab) in a wide binary.
 Further inspection of the AO observations reveals that the 0.7$^{\prime\prime}$ contaminator is itself a visible double.
 The point-spread function (PSF) of the 0.7$^{\prime\prime}$ contaminator is elongated compared to the circular PSF of KIC 4862625 (see Figure \ref{fig:contourplot}).
 The one-dimensional full width-half maximum (FWHM) in the vertical direction is almost exactly twice as wide as the primary (KIC 4862625).
 This was observed on both nights of AO observations.
 Thus, the 0.7$^{\prime\prime}$ contaminator is itself a wide visual binary, making the KIC 4862625 system a quadruple star system, and the first identified to host a planet.

 The AO observations barely resolve the outer star system, which we will label `Ba' and `Bb'.
+We are unable to ascertain an accurate projected separation between the two stars, but we estimate that it must be less than 0.04$^{\prime\prime}$ ( $\lesssim$40 AU).
+In Section \ref{sec:deconvoultion}, using stellar evolution models, we estimate the spectral type of Ba and Bb and more accurately estimate both their projected separation and their projected distance to KIC 4862625.
 Our rough estimate of the AO $K_s$-band brightness difference of $1.0 \pm 1.0$ mag.
-Both Ba and Bb contribute flux to the Keck spectra with nearly equal brightness.
-Both stars contribute to the second broadening function identified in the Keck spectra and both have the systemic radial velocity of Aa and Ab.
-Thus, Ba and Bb are associated with the close binary (Aa and Ab) and are bound gravitationally to the system.
-We are unable to ascertain an accurate projected separation between the two stars, but we estimate that it must be less than 0.04$^{\prime\prime}$ ( $<$ $\sim$40 AU).
-In Section \ref{sec:deconvoultion}, using stellar evolution models. we estimate the spectral type of Ba and Bb and more accurately estimate both their projected separation and their projected distance to KIC 4862625.
+Both Ba and Bb contribute flux to the Keck spectra.
+Both stars contribute to the second broadening function identified in the Keck spectra.
+If Ba and Bb are equal brightness and had significantly different velocities we would expect to see a third broadening function.
+The resolving power of the BF analysis corresponds to $\sim$5 km s$^{-1}$.
+If the majority of the contaminating flux is associated with Ba, the physical proximately of Bb suggests it is bound to Ba and therefore will have the same radial velocity as Ba.
+Thus, we claim that Ba and Bb both have the systemic radial velocity of Aa and Ab.
+Therefore they are both associated with the close binary (Aa and Ab) and are likely bound gravitationally to the system.